Click on button above to view MS Watches/Warnings/Special Wx Statements.

 Current Agricultural Weather Conditions in Mississippi

-Across Mississippi...temperatures are near 57 degrees north, near 57 degrees central, and near 59 degrees south.
-Current sky conditions are partly cloudy north, mostly cloudy central, and mostly cloudy south.
-In the north, relative humidity is near 77%, and the dew point is near 50 degrees.
-In the central part of the state, relative humidity is near 83%, and the dew point is near 52 degrees.
-In the south, relative humidity is near 89%, and the dew point is near 56 degrees.
+Across Mississippi...temperatures are near N/A degrees north, near 62 degrees central, and near 59 degrees south.
+Current sky conditions are sunny north, mostly sunny central, and cloudy south.
+In the north, relative humidity is near N/A%, and the dew point is near N/A degrees.
+In the central part of the state, relative humidity is near 25%, and the dew point is near 26 degrees.
+In the south, relative humidity is near 29%, and the dew point is near 27 degrees.
 Winds are calm north, where conditions are favorable for spraying.
 Winds are from the south at 6 mph central, where conditions are favorable for spraying.
-Winds are calm south, where conditions are favorable for spraying.
-Based on current available observations, the highest temperature is 66 degrees at Greenville.
-The lowest temperature is 51 degrees at McComb.
+Winds are from the south at 7 mph south, where conditions are favorable for spraying.
+The livestock cold stress index is in the no stress category north, no stress category central, and no stress category south.
+Based on current available observations, the highest temperature is 62 degrees at Jackson International Airport.
+The lowest temperature is 54 degrees at Greenville.

 Current NOWCAST not available: